hakuban-create/Password-Generator/README.md

 # Password-Generator

-This program generates secure password for the user based on their ...
+This application generates secure password based on the user's preference.
+Also it has copy to clipboard capability.
+The user is able to choose one or more types from special characters,lower case, upper case, numeric characters to form the secure password.